numba/numba-examples/README.md

 # Numba Examples

-This repository contains examples of using [https://numba.pydata.org](Numba) to implement various algorithms.
-If you want to browse the examples and performance results, head over to the [https://numba.pydata.org/numba-examples/index.html](examples site).
+This repository contains examples of using [Numba](https://numba.pydata.org) to implement various algorithms.
+If you want to browse the examples and performance results, head over to the [examples site](https://numba.pydata.org/numba-examples/index.html).

 In the repository is a benchmark runner (called `numba_bench`) that walks a directory tree of benchmarks, executes them, saves the results in JSON format, then generates HTML pages with pretty-printed source code and performance plots.